When it comes to public service →

 IN THE COMMUNITY

 As an elected leader, Michele Reynolds was elected as Madison Township Trustee in 2019 and proudly serves as Board Chair.
 Michele Reynolds is a Jo Ann Davidson Ohio Leadership Institute member, the Asian American Commerce Group, Columbus Realtors, Zeta Phi Beta Sorority Incorporated, National Association of Blacks in Criminal Justice- Ohio Chapter, Ohio Black Republican Association, the Columbus Chapter of the NAACP.
-She serves as a Trustee on the Canal Winchester Humans Services Board.
+She serves as a trustee on the Foundation of the Appalachian Ohio African American Community Fund.

 AWARDS & RECOGNITION